beet-software/dorm/docs/docs/03-understand/04-query-and-relation-details.md

 # Query construction and relationship execution details

-The task pages use `Filter`, generated query fields, and relation paths.
+The task pages use `Filter`, generated derived fields, and relation paths.
 Internally, those APIs are translated through query and relationship contracts that an engine implements.

 ## Move from `BaseFilter` to `BaseQuery`